build-on-aws/content/posts/owasp-top-10-defined/04-what-is-an-insecure-direct-object-reference/index.md

 ## Impact

 The impact of an IDOR attack can be:

 - Unauthorized information disclosure
 - Modification or destruction of data
 - Performing a function outside the limits of the user, potentially including privilege escalation like in our example above.

-In the following example, we will see how an IDOR can result in unathorized information dsiclosure.
+In the following example, we will see how an IDOR can result in unauthorized information disclosure.

 ## A simple example